Do Go On - 207 - The Golden State Killer

 So the record's really for biggest bowl.

-there's so many goldfish you got.
+How many goldfish you got?

 That is a big bowl.